 Up to $100,000 for projects spanning six months to one year

 Proposal Preparation Instructions

-Each proposal should be two-to-three pages in length and include an executive summary describing how the funds will be utilized to make the technology more readily licensable to venture capitalists and/or existing companies, project description describing the development (e.g. proof-of-concept work, data collection, prototyping, etc.) of a technology/invention previously disclosed to the Office of Technology Licensing, and budget for the proposed work.
+Each proposal should be a two-to-three page executive summary and a budget describing how the funds will be utilized for development (e.g. proof-of-concept work, data collection, prototyping, etc.) of a technology/invention previously disclosed to the Office of Technology Licensing.

 Proposals should be clearly designated with one of the following two categories:

 Proposals will be reviewed versus others in the same category.

 Covered expenses include salaries (graduate students, post-docs, and undergraduate summer stipends, but not PI summer salaries), benefits, consultants, equipment, and other research expenses.
 No overhead will be charged for these awards.